 The rubric on each paper indicates a prescribed number of answers required (e.g. "candidates are required to submit answers to no more than five questions").
-Candidates will be asked to indicate on their cover sheet which questions, up to the prescribed number, they are submitting for marking.
-If the cover slip is not completed then the examiners will mark the questions in numerical order by question number.
+Candidates will be asked to indicate on a cover page which questions, up to the prescribed number, they are submitting for marking.
+If this information is not provided then the examiners will mark the questions in numerical order by question number.
 If the candidate lists more than the prescribed number of questions then questions will be marked in the order listed until the prescribed number has been reached.
 The examiners will NOT mark questions in excess of the prescribed number.
 If fewer questions than the prescribed number are attempted, (i) each missing attempt will be assigned a mark of zero, (ii) for those questions that are attempted no marks beyond the maximum per question indicated under section 2 above will be awarded and (iii) the mark for the paper will still be calculated out of 100.
 In addition, for the Materials Options Papers, as per the rubric, the examiners will mark questions from only three sections.
-Should a candidate attempt questions from more than three sections the examiners will mark those questions from the first three sections in the order listed by the candidate on the cover slip.
-If the cover slip is not completed then the examiners will mark the sections in alphabetical order by section delineator (section A, section B, etc.).
+Should a candidate attempt questions from more than three sections the examiners will mark those questions from the first three sections in the order listed by the candidate on the covering page.
+If this information is not provided then the examiners will mark the sections in alphabetical order by section delineator (section A, section B, etc.).